Upper Mesopotamia: Modern history

-Under the French Mandate of Syria, newly-arriving Kurds were granted citizenship by French Mandate authorities and enjoyed considerable rights as the French Mandate authority encouraged minority autonomy as part of a divide and rule strategy and recruited heavily from the Kurds and other minority groups, such as Alawite and Druze, for its local armed forces.
+Under the French Mandate of Syria, newly arriving Kurds were granted citizenship by French Mandate authorities and enjoyed considerable rights as the French Mandate authority encouraged minority autonomy as part of a divide and rule strategy and recruited heavily from the Kurds and other minority groups, such as Alawite and Druze, for its local armed forces.

 Assyrian Christians began to emigrate from Syria after the Amuda massacre of August 9, 1937.
 This massacre, carried out by the Kurd Saeed Agha, emptied the city of its Assyrian population.
 In 1941, the Assyrian community of al-Malikiyah were subjected to a vicious assault.
 Even though the assault failed, the Assyrians were terrorized and left in large numbers, and the immigration of Kurds from Turkey to the area have converted al-Malikiya, al-Darbasiyah and Amuda to completely Kurdish cities.
-The historically-important Christian city of Nusaybin had a similar fate after its Christian population left when it was annexed to Turkey.
+The historically important Christian city of Nusaybin had a similar fate after its Christian population left when it was annexed to Turkey.
 The Christian population of the city crossed the border into Syria and settled in Qamishli, which was separated by the railway (new border) from Nusaybin.
 Nusaybin became Kurdish and Qamishli became an Assyrian city.
 Things soon changed, however, with the immigration of Kurds beginning in 1926 following the failure of the rebellion of Saeed Ali Naqshbandi against the Turkish authorities.

+Regions

+Upper Mesopotamia encompasses the northern part of the Near East.
+During the medieval period, Mesopotamia came to be known as Iraq, a change that was accompanied by corresponding changes in the names of its constituent regions.
+Upper Mesopotamia came to be known as al-Jazīra, constituting the northern part of the land of Iraq.
+The Muslim historian and geographer Yāqūt al-Ḥamawī attested:

+Iraq comprises Basra, Wāsit, Kūfa, Baghdad, al-Anbār, Hīt, and al-Jazīra.
+(Note: The Jazīra constitutes Upper Mesopotamia, while the remaining cities lie within Lower Mesopotamia, with Baghdad separating the two regions.)